nabil828/comp4537-f22/Assignments/A2/readme.md

 # Assignment 2 - JWT Authentication Server
-Implement an authentication server for for the Pokémon API that you have worked on far for A1.
+Implement an authentication server for for the Pokémon API that you have worked on in this course.
 You may use my solutions for A1 or labs 6 and 9.
 This assignment is an extension to lab 9.
 Basically, you have to implement lab 9's challenges 2, 3, and 4 altogether.

 - All the following routes should be implemented: